Configure Health Alerts

 chart labels: mount_point=/mnt/disk1 device=sda

-is specified that does not exist in the chart, the chart won't be matched.
+- If a specified label doesn't exist on the chart, the chart won't match

 summary: Available Ram